 Computation of Wage Credit

-Wage Credits on each qualifying employee can be computed as follows:
+Wage Credits on each qualifying employee will be computed as follows:

 Gross Monthly Wage = Total wages (basic salary and additional wages such as overtime pay and bonuses) paid by the employer to the employee in a calendar year / Number of months in which CPF contributions were made.